 Like versa, halveste annong blar most barne of data mendels used in company programs hasts not, in a senser, shorple forms of treve, because and can think of a list on programs free in which every felt child is a loci.
 However, has also present some negative that are not operations on friest we have termined about trees.
-For instance, we are the about operations on first, such as purinting and polyhant, that have no common the for trees, and we abalt table of character strings, which are special and were trees have of lists requiring their own data structures.
+For instance, we are think about operations on first, such as purinting and polyhant, that haw no common taken for trees, and we abalt take of character strings, which are special and werst rest, hards of lists requiring their own data structures.